tahatsahin/iac-digitalocean/README.md

 terraform plan -var "do_token=${DO_PAT}" -var "pvt_key=$HOME/.ssh/id_rsa"
 ```
 Note: if you are going to use -out parameter in terraform plan, you should encrypt!
+Note: if you are not using -out parameter in terraform plan, do not change files after planing!

 ```bash
 terraform apply -var "do_token=${DO_PAT}" -var "pvt_key=$HOME/.ssh/id_rsa"